 The Gatekeeper Story

-The United States is in the grips of an opioid epidemic and unauthorized access to prescription drug medication is a leading contributing factor.
+The White House Council of Economic Advisors (CEA) estimates the opioid crisis cost the U.S. $696 billion in 2018—or 3.4 percent of GDP—and more than $2.5 trillion for the four-year period from 2015 to 2018 with unauthorized access to prescription drug medication as a leading contributing factor.
 Gatekeeper Innovation Inc. provides supply-side interventions that are easy and inexpensive to implement, including:

 Where it Started

 Joseph Simpson, co-founder of Safer Lock, explains, "It all started in 2002 when my mother was in a serious car accident that put her in a wheelchair for almost two years.
 She endured over 34 operations—to her back, neck, shoulder, and knees, and her doctors prescribed some pretty powerful pain killers.
 My younger brother Steven, then 14, couldn’t resist experimenting, which was common in our high school.
-Our mom started to suspect something was going on, and she began hiding her pills in other containers."
+Steven would take one or two pills in an effort to undetected (Diversion).
+Our mom (Deborah Simpson) started to suspect something was going on and would confront pharmacists by questioning the pill quantities dispensed with her prescriptions"

 The Origin Of Safer Lock™

-Joseph was angry and disappointed to discover that the epidemic of prescription pill abuse flew under the radar, largely unseen and unaddressed by the medical and regulatory communities.
-"It’s shocking that powerful medications of this type are not legally mandated to be secure," he says.
-"If the medicines are secure, teens don't have the option of using the medicine cabinet as their drug dealer for the first time.
+Joseph was angry and disappointed to discover that in 2002 Opioid crisis flew under the radar, largely unseen and unaddressed by the medical and regulatory communities.
+"It’s shocking that powerful medications of this type are not legally mandated to be secure, and that the last time " he says.
+"If the medicines are secure, teens don't have the option of using the medicine cabinet as their first-time drug dealer.
 And children can’t get their hands on dangerous medications."
 This realization inspired his idea for a locking prescription bottle that would help keep prescription medications away from unintended consumers, from toddlers to teens.

 Joey Simpson, Age 8